The Poincare homology sphere, lens space surgeries, and some knots with tunnel number two: Symmetries of knots with lens space and Poincar e homology sphere surgeries

 The aim of this appendix is to compute the symmetry group of a hyperbolic knot in a lens space with a surgery to the Poincar\'{e} homology sphere $\P$.
 Specifically, it will provide a proof of the following theorem:

-\begin{theorem} Let $M$ be a one-cusped hyperbolic manifold admitting a Poincar\'{e} homology sphere filling and a lens space filling.
-Then, the symmetry group of $M$ is trivial or generated by a single strong inversion. \end{theorem}
+\begin{theorem} Let $X$ be a one-cusped hyperbolic manifold admitting both a Poincar\'{e} homology sphere filling and a lens space filling.
+Then the symmetry group of $X$ is trivial or generated by a single strong involution. \end{theorem}

-Throughout, we will use the notation for $(Q,K,-)$ to denote the complement of a (framed, embedded) knot $K$ in a manifold (or orbifold) $Q$ and $(Q,K,\alpha)$ to denote the filling of $(Q,K,-)$ along the peripheral curve $\alpha$.
-Given an embedded link $L$, we will define $(Q,L,-)$ similarly, while pointing out that the embedding of $L$ provides both a framing of $L$ and an ordering of the components of $L$, and so if $L$ in an $n$--component link, then we will denote by $(Q,L,(\alpha_1,...\alpha_n))$ the filling of along the curves $\{\alpha_i\}$.
-Note, we use $\alpha_i = -$ to denote an unfilled cusp.
-Given two peripheral curves $\alpha$ and $\beta$ we say the \emph{distance} between $\alpha$ and $\beta$, $\Delta(\alpha, \beta)$ is the minimal (unoriented) geometric intersection number between the two curves.
-Finally, given an orbifold $Q$, the \emph{singular locus} of $Q$ is the set of points fixed by some non-trivial element of $\pi_1^{orb}(Q)$.

-Using $Sym(M)$ to denote the symmetry group of a manifold and $Sym^+(M)$ to denote the orientation preserving symmetry group of $M$, the argument in this appendix will gradually ``whittle-down'' $Sym(\Sigma,K,-)$, the symmetry group of a hyperbolic knot complement in an integral homology sphere admitting a non-trivial lens space surgery.
-First, we give an argument which eliminates orientation reversing symmetries.
+Our method blends the classification of spherical orbifolds with results involving exceptional Dehn fillings.
+We refer the reader to \cite{BBCW2012} for the most closely related paper on this topic and Thurston's notes \cite[Chapter 13]{thurston1979geometry} for a more general introduction to orbifolds.
+In preparation, we first extend the notation of section~\ref{sec:notation} to address orbifolds and orbifold fillings and then discuss symmetries and quotients of hyperbolic manifolds.
+Thereafter, the argument in this appendix will gradually ``whittle-down'' the symmetry group of the exterior $X$ of a hyperbolic knot $K$ in a lens space with a Dehn surgery to $\P$.
+First, we give an argument which eliminates orientation reversing symmetries so that $Sym(X) = Sym^+(X)$.
+Then we proceed to analyze a subgroup $Z(X)$ of $Sym^+(X)$, showing (a) that it has index at most $2$, (b) if the index is $2$ then $Sym(X)$ contains a strong involution, and ultimately (c) that $Z(X)$ is trivial.
+This is pulled together in the proof of Theorem~\ref{thm:symm} at the end of this appendix.